The Complete Guide to Starting Guitar

 The best age to learn guitar:

-The best age to start guitar lessons is between the ages of 7 and 9 years old.
-Many experts agree that students as young as 7 can start learning guitar.
+The best age to learn guitar is between the ages of 8 and 10 years old.
+Many guitar experts agree that students as young as 7 can start learning guitar.
 It’s also important to make sure the student can comfortably hold the guitar and has enough finger strength to press down the strings.

 Unlike other instruments, learning the guitar doesn’t rely heavily on natural talent or the age at which you start.
-No matter your age, if you’ve always wanted to learn, don’t hesitate to pick up a guitar and start strumming!
+Whether you’re 15 or 70, if you’ve always wanted to learn, don’t hesitate to pick up a guitar and start strumming!

-Meet your guitar teacher, discuss goals and begin 1-on-1 instruction.
+Meet your teacher, begin 1-on-1 instruction.
+No contract or payment necessary.

 60+